Expert Guidance for RAID Array Data Recovery on NAS Infortrend JB 3025B Devices

 Overall, while compression and deduplication techniques can be beneficial in terms of storage efficiency, their impact on performance and data integrity should be carefully evaluated, considering the specific capabilities and resources of the NAS Infortrend JB 3025B devices.

-Although NAS JB 3025B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS JB 3025B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view